 Types of Alerts

-These alerts are listed in order of lowest-to-highest order of concern.
+These alerts are listed in order of highest-to-lowest order of concern.

 StatementA statement is issued to advise the community regarding events that are scheduled or can be reasonably predicted to happen that may affect beach or ocean usage.